-FALL SPRING SUMMER

-• course work / research • course work / research • research skills

-skills requirement skills requirement requirement

-• course work / research • course work / research • research skills

-skills requirement skills requirement requirement /

-read works on lists/work on written exams finish course work or research skills, if needed read works on lists/work on written exams submit all exhibits of written exams, including project description (and annotated bibliography-submit signed and approved copy to English Graduate Office) hold oral examination by May 31, submit approved dissertation prospectus to the English Graduate Office work on dissertation

-meet with Advisory Committee to discuss write the dissertation write the dissertation
+FALL SPRING SUMMER course work / research skills requirement course work / research skills requirement research skills requirement course work / research skills requirement read works on lists/work on written exams finish course work or research skills, if needed course work / research skills requirement read works on lists/work on written exams submit all exhibits of written exams, including project description (and annotated bibliography-submit signed and approved copy to English Graduate Office) hold oral examination by May 31, submit approved dissertation prospectus to the English Graduate Office • research skills requirement / • work on dissertation meet with Advisory Committee to discuss progress on dissertation and plans for completion write the dissertation complete draft of dissertation apply for jobs write the dissertation complete final diss defend dissertation graduate! write the dissertation

-progress on dissertation

-and plans for completion

-write the dissertation

-complete draft of complete final diss

-dissertation defend dissertation

-apply for jobs • graduate!

-^{} by end of first year, identify Major Professor and assemble Advisory Committee
+\ by end of first year, identify Major Professor and assemble Advisory Committee

-- by end of second year, arrange a meeting with Major Professor and Advisory Committee to discuss expectations of Written and Oral Comprehensive Examinations/assemble reading lists/solicit "directives" - all Research Skill requirements must be completed before exams can be taken; additionally, the Advisory Committee Form and the Final Program of Study form must be submitted before exams can be taken - by September 30, each student should have a "directive" to guide the composition of the written exhibits for the comprehensive exam.
-Each examiner prepares a "directive" for the list he or she is overseeing - Submit the Admission to Candidacy Form
+- \\ by end of second year, arrange a meeting with Major Professor and Advisory Committee to discuss expectations of Written and Oral Comprehensive Examinations/assemble reading lists/solicit "directives" - \\\ all Research Skill requirements must be completed before exams can be taken; additionally, the Advisory Committee Form and the Final Program of Study form must be submitted before exams can be taken - \\\\by September 30, each student should have a "directive" to guide the composition of the written exhibits for the comprehensive exam.
+Each examiner prepares a "directive" for the list he or she is overseeing - \\\\\ Submit the Admission to Candidacy Form